Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 STR and DEX minimums are not currently supported this maybe added in a future release.

+## Version 17.03.2018
+Fix for issue of browser cursor not detecting add control fro Equipment.
+Reduced the width of the repeating section in case columns where overlapping.

+Changed the way version number was displayed .A attributes was removed but it will not effect the end user.

 ## Version 04.03.2019

 Tweaked CSS so skill names can be read when modifying repeating sections